-Local law enforcement generally involves working for a police or sheriff’s department and can offer good entry-level positions both for people with high school diplomas and those with a college education in criminal justice.
+Jobs in Law Enforcement or as a Federal Agent include several careers such as local law enforcement.
+Generally involves working for a police or sheriff’s department and can offer good entry-level positions both for people with high school diplomas and those with a college education in criminal justice.
 Both can step into a patrol position after some academy training and for people with a bachelor’s degree who hope to go on to work at the state or federal level, local law enforcement can provide valuable experience.
 Duties vary a great deal depending on the size of the city or county and can include everything from patrolling and giving traffic tickets to crime scene investigation.

-The pet and other animal population in the U.S. is constantly on the rise, increasing the need for the protection of animal rights.
-Unfortunately, animal cruelty is a constant problem across the country and trained workers are needed to decrease the amount of case.
+The pet and other animal populations in the U.S. are constantly on the rise, increasing the need for the protection of animal rights.
+Unfortunately, animal cruelty is a constant problem across the country, and trained workers are needed to decrease the number of cases.
 Animal cruelty investigators are professionals who strive to identify animal abuse cases and hold suspects accountable.

 Animal cruelty investigators conduct research and respond to concerns or reports of the mistreatment of animals.
 Many animal cruelty investigators work for animal shelters and others work for local law enforcement agencies.
 Depending on employer and position, some animal cruelty investigators are armed.

-A community liaison officer is a public liaison that is trained to communicate with many different types of community organizations.
+Jobs in Law Enforcement or as a Federal Agent sometimes include jobs as a community liaison officer.
+This is a public liaison that is trained to communicate with many different types of community organizations.
 He or she organizes meetings on many different aspects, such as crime and health conditions.
 He or she strives to make the community a better place by educating citizens on relevant issues that affect their area.
 A community liaison officer commonly works for community groups, police departments, and federal organizations.

 A community liaison officer who works for a law enforcement organization is a sworn police officer who promotes educational, security, crisis prevention, and employment programs.
 He or she typically acts as an intermediary between law enforcement professionals and civilians of the community.